-Trump and Russia: What we know -- and what we don't
+Trump and Russia: What we know -- and don't

 Additionally, national security advisers to the campaign, J.D.
 Gordon and Carter Page, also met with Kislyak during the Cleveland convention, as first reported by USA Today.

-Gordon confirmed the report to CNN, adding that another national security adviser, Walid Phares, also met with Kislyak, but denied any talk of collusion.
+Gordon confirmed the report to CNN, adding that another national security adviser, Walid Phares, also met with Kislyak, but he denied any talk of collusion.

 "This is not any different than anything I said publicly and on panels," he said.

+"I did not meet with the Russian ambassador, though I met with many other diplomats" in Cleveland, he wrote in a blog post for the New English Review on Saturday.

-Page too said he "never did anything improper."
+Page, too, said he "never did anything improper."

 7. Delegates crafting the GOP platform in Cleveland did not include language calling for military assistance in Ukraine, which has been caught in a prolonged skirmish with pro-Russian separatists on and inside its eastern border.